Shivanaik11/drop/README.md

    - Sensors monitor water quality in real-time, providing feedback on parameters like salinity and turbidity.

 5. **Portability:**
-   - Designed to be easily carried and transported, even on a moped, Drop Desalination is perfect for on-the-go needs.
+   - Designed to be easily carried and transported, even on a moped, Drop is perfect for on-the-go needs.

-6. **Maintenance:**
-   - The system includes a self-cleaning mechanism and requires minimal manual intervention.
-   - Regular maintenance schedules are provided via the website and user manual.

 ## Three-Phase Workflow